Lagrange-fi/Triangular-Arbitrage-Data/README.md

 7. Check for arbitrage opportunities by comparing the current log rates with the no-arbitrage bounds.

 The output of the project provides the no-arbitrage bounds for both loops and indicates whether there are any arbitrage opportunities for each loop.
 If the current log rate for a loop is outside the no-arbitrage bounds, it suggests a potential arbitrage opportunity.

+## Testing

+The test_project.py file is organized into three test classes, each corresponding to a module in your project:

+1.  **TestBinanceAPI**: This class contains test cases for the functions in the `binance_api.py` module.
+It tests the `get_binance_data`, `fetch_prices`, and `fetch_historical_data` functions to ensure they fetch the correct data from the Binance API.

+2.  **TestDataProcessing**: This class contains test cases for the functions in the `data_processing.py` module.
+It tests the `convert_to_log` and `parse_historical_data` functions to ensure they correctly process the fetched data.

+3.  **TestArbitrageAnalysis**: This class contains test cases for the functions in the `arbitrage_analysis.py` module.
+It tests the `calculate_log_rates`, `check_arbitrage_opportunities`, `calculate_historical_log_rates`, and `estimate_no_arbitrage_bounds` functions to ensure they correctly analyze the processed data and identify arbitrage opportunities.

+Each test case in these classes checks if the corresponding function produces the expected output for a given input.
+The test cases cover various scenarios, including different data samples, invalid inputs, and edge cases.
+The tests help ensure that your code is reliable, robust, and efficient.

+To run the tests, execute the following command:

+`python test_project.py`